EpocDotFr/connectfour-master-server/README.md

 A Flask command (`flask clean`) is used to clean the database.
 It removes old games with a status different from `FINISHED` which have their latest ping older than now minus 5 minutes (by default).
-It should be ran by a Cron or some task scheduler every 5 minutes, but this isn't mandatory.
+It should be ran by a Cron or some task scheduler i.e every one minute, but this isn't mandatory.

 ## API docs